 In Early Years, children develop their understanding of the world through practical, play based activities and rich stories.
 They make observations about their environment and explore how their natural world changes through the seasons.
 Children also use their knowledge from stories, non-fiction texts and when appropriate, simple maps to explain some similarities and differences between their life and the lives of people in other countries.

 In Key Stage 1, children learn about climate by studying their local weather and comparing it to the weather around the world.
-They develop their knowledge of the UK through local studies and a study of our country’s capital and they learn about the wider world by comparing distant locations such as a Kenyan village.
+They develop their knowledge of the UK through local studies and a study of our country’s capital and they learn about the wider world by comparing distant locations such as Shanghai.
 Throughout all of their topics, children gain a knowledge, understanding and recall of continents, countries, capital cities, seas and oceans.
 They will experience geography in a way that is real to them by taking part in a range of fieldwork experiences such as using a weather station to keep a weather diary and using camera traps to find out what lives on our school grounds.

 In Key Stage 2, the children delve deeper into the human and physical geography.
 Children will learn about geographical processes such as how mountains are formed, the journey of a river, the water cycle, erosion and deforestation.
 They will explore how the choices that they make impact these both locally and as part of the wider world.
 Key Stage 2 children develop their map reading skills through the use of a range of different map types and put this into practise when planning fieldwork in the community.